Pataudi Trophy

 The Pataudi Trophy was given to the winner of each Test cricket series between England and India for Test series played in England.
 (Note: When played in India, the teams played for Anthony de Mello Trophy.)
 The trophy was named after Iftikhar Ali Khan Pataudi, who played for both India and England.
 It was designed and made by Jocelyn Burton.
 The trophy was first awarded in 2007 to mark 75 years since the two teams played their first Test match in 1932.
 India won the first Pataudi Trophy series in England in 2007.
 A team had to win a series to hold the Pataudi Trophy; if the series ended in a draw, the team that already held the Trophy retained it.

+The last series was played in 2021 which ended in a draw by 2–2, thus leading England to retain the trophy as they had won it previously in 2018.
 In 2025, the Pataudi Trophy was replaced by the Anderson–Tendulkar Trophy.
 A new Pataudi Medal of Excellence was announced to be awarded to the winning captain of the Anderson Tendulkar series.